 - Train you in rehabilitative exercises in our onsite fitness and sports injury clinic

 Techniques your therapist may use to treat you may include:

 - Manual therapies – such as moving the joints in certain directions or speeds, stretching or asking you to move against provided resistance

-- Soft tissue mobilization – a wide range of massage therapies to encourage breakdown of scar tissue
+- Soft tissue mobilization – a wide range of massage therapies to encourage the breakdown of scar tissue

 - Reconditioning exercises – which may include exercises in flexibility, strength, and resistance

 Through these procedures, your muscles, bones, and joints will begin to function normally again.
 Your Athletic therapist, Jason, will train you how to regain motion as well as how to prevent future injuries.
 With Jason’s help, you can quickly return to your active lifestyle.
 The initial assessment costs $75, and follow up visits are $55 each.
 To learn more about athletic therapy, or to book your first appointment, request an appointment at South Sherbrook Therapy today!